ucfinancegroup/FinchSwiftClient/docs/GoalAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let goalNewPayload = GoalNewPayload(name: "name_example", period: TimePeriod(start: 123, end: 123), threshold: 123, goalSide: "goalSide_example") // GoalNewPayload |
+let goalNewPayload = GoalNewPayload(name: "name_example", start: 123, end: 123, threshold: 123, metric: GoalMetric()) // GoalNewPayload |

 // Creates a new goal for the user GoalAPI.newGoal(goalNewPayload: goalNewPayload) { (response, error) in